 Sustainable Development

 Synergies

-State of Conservation

 Management

 Governance

-Capacity Building

-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Bhutan NatCom

-15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention? - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

-State Party Fair
+State Party

-Site Managers Not applicable
+Site Managers

-UNESCO World Heritage Centre Poor
+UNESCO World Heritage Centre

-Advisory Bodies Poor
+Advisory Bodies